 Any excuse could be incriminating.
 So instead say:

 “Officer, I am aware of my legal rights.
 And I respectfully choose not to do any field exercises or tests.”

 Police will ask you again and again.
 So just keep repeating that you choose not to do them – no excuses.
 (Who cares if you have one leg!
 That’s beside the point.)
 It’s your legal right.

-Important: (If the police officer has a factual basis to suspect impaired driving, she can request that you blow into a Preliminary Breath Test (PBT) machine.
+Important: (If the police officer has a factual basis to suspect driving impairment, she can request that you blow into a Preliminary Breath Test (PBT) machine.
 And if you refuse that, she can arrest you for that refusal.)

-So, the seventh tip for avoiding a marijuana arrest in a car is: politely decline any request to perform Field Sobriety Tests.
+So, the seventh tip for avoiding a marijuana arrest in a car is: politely decline any Field Sobriety Tests.

 From the traffic stop, to sitting in a squad car, to the police station, they are recording you.

 This recording may later hurt you, or help you.
 And even when in the back of a police car, they are recording you.
 The recording is on, even when no police officer is in the car.
 So heads up!

 They are recording phone calls from jail for later use as evidence.
 So be aware of this.
 And avoid talking about the case in any of these situations.

 The eighth tip for avoiding a marijuana arrest in a car is: be camera aware.